jonathantwite/fe-setup/README.md

 A `develop` task was created that launches two `watch` processes, one for changes to `.js` files, one for changes to `*.scss` files.
 Both use the `ignoreInitial: false` option to build the code on first run.

 A new script in `package.json` is created to run the develop task.

+## 12. Add purgecss

+*@fullhuman/postcss-purgecss* was installed as a devDependency.

+The *purgecss* plugin was added to the *postcss* call in the `css` gulp task and configured to look at html files in the root folder.